/ May 27

 Anjali Mudra in Yoga

-When do you use Anjali Mudra?
+When Do You Use Anjali Mudra?

-Anjali Mudra is typically used to begin and end yoga classes to help ground, create, and seal in the deeper, personal intention of the day’s practice.
 We can apply it to many asanas instead of keeping our hands separate.
-It can serve as a reminder for us to keep an inner attitude of peace during our practice.
+It can also serve as a reminder for us to keep an inner attitude of peace during our practice.

 Here are a few of the asanas or physical postures where Anjali Mudra is commonly used: